 Mettl’s assessments have been the biggest filter in our recruitment process.
 Their platform has helped us reach out to a higher volume our applicant numbers.
 Mettl constantly keeps innovating on their products and tries to introduce a new aspect to everything.

-An Assessment centre is a detailed evaluation of an individual’s role fitment by assessing him or her on various aspects required to be successful on the job.
+An Assessment center is a detailed evaluation of an individual’s role fitment by assessing him or her on various aspects required to be successful on the job.
 It is not a physical location, but a process used by organizations to assess their workforce for various reasons, ranging from recruitment and internal training to promotion and succession planning.

 Guidelines and Ethical Considerations for Assessment Center Operations published in Journal of Management